Jessie219-web/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Raspberry_Pi_with_AI/yolov8_pose_estimation_on_recomputer_r1000_with_hailo_8l.md

 ```
 #### Check Software and Hardware

-Open terminal on the reCompuer R1000, and input command as follows to check if hailo-all have been installed.
+Open terminal on the reComputer R1000, and input command as follows to check if hailo-all have been installed.

 ```
 hailortcli fw-control identify